Do You Need A Client Agreement For Your Yoga Business?

 Do you need a client agreement for your yoga studio business?
-The answer is Yes, you need a client agreement for your yoga studio business as it is an important document for you as well as for your customer’s protection.
+The answer is yes.
+It is an important document for you and your customers’ protection.

-Client Agreement is a legal document between you as the owner of your yoga studio business and your student or client.
+A Client Agreement is a legal document between you, as the owner of your yoga studio business, and your student or client.

-Client Agreement can also be between you as a yoga teacher and a yoga studio where you work as a yoga instructor or teacher.
-It is a document where certain terms and conditions are mentioned for you to follow.
+A Client Agreement can also be between you as a yoga teacher and the yoga studio where you work.
+It is a document that specifies certain terms and conditions for you to follow.

-This contract, client agreement can be documented through a lawyer or you can write it and get it legalized through a lawyer or at your local court.
+This contract and client agreement can be documented through a lawyer, or you can write it and get it legalized through a lawyer or at your local court.

 What To Mention In A Client Agreement?

-• It is imperative that both you and your students or clients or customers clearly understand each other’s obligations and responsibilities.
+- It is imperative that you and your students, clients, or customers clearly understand each other’s obligations and responsibilities.

-• Ensure your agreement complies with your obligations under Australian Consumer Law (ACL).
-This means ensuring that you provide the necessary guarantees to your clients.
+- Ensure your agreement complies with Australian Consumer Law (ACL) obligations.
+This means providing the necessary guarantees to your clients.

 Remember that under Australian Consumer Law is the primary piece of law governing consumer law in Australia.
 It applies to both physical studio and online yoga studio in all Australian states and territories.
 The Australian Competition and Consumer Commission (ACCC) enforces the ACL and investigates potential breaches.

-The ACL applies to Australian yoga businesses who sell goods or offer services online.
+The ACL applies to Australian yoga businesses that sell goods or offer services online.

-Though each yoga studio owner or business owner has its own conditions to mention in a client agreement but here are few points that are almost common in any client agreement between a Yoga studio and yoga student.
+Though each yoga studio or business owner has its own conditions to mention in a client agreement, here are a few points that are almost common in any client agreement between a Yoga studio and a yoga student.

 1. What will you offer to your client?

-• Obviously at yoga studio you as yoga teacher or yoga studio owner will offer yoga or pilates or meditation to your students.
-So mention this in the agreement the service that you are offering to your clients or customers.
+- Obviously, at a yoga studio, you, as a yoga teacher or yoga studio owner, will offer yoga, pilates or meditation to your students.
+So mention this in the agreement: the service you offer to your clients or customers.

 2. How much will your class cost and how will you receive payment?